We have the kitchen appliances you need for maintaining a diet that's healthy, balanced – and enjoyable.

 Top tip: For convenience, make meals from scratch in a pressure cooker – a fast version of a slow cooker.
 Whip up something for dinner and tomorrow’s lunch in advance.

 Try the Pressure King Pro Digital Pressure Cooker.
-It’s ideal for busy lifestyles as you can braise, stew and batch cook in minutes rather than hours.
+It’s ideal for busy lifestyles - you can braise, stew and batch cook in minutes rather than hours.
 The pressurised steam locks in nutrients so your meals are also healthier than with conventional cooking.